jnozzi/cocoadev.com/markdown/BaseSixtyFour.md

 ----
-I wanted to be able to encode and decode an General/NSString both ways.
+I wanted to be able to encode and decode an NSString both ways.
 Example here: http://agerson.net/base64-encode-and-decode-nsstring-cocoa

 ----